Vatshayan/B.tech-Final-year-project-Machine-learning-on-Flower-Species/README.md

 4. Logistic Regression
 5. metrics
 6. train_test_split
 We are making accuracy and prediction in Iris project through Iris Dataset.
-       My Codes, thinking, analytics and logic for making this prediction is unmatchable and best !!
+This is easy and understable for machine learning staters( Naive ) My Codes, thinking, analytics and logic for making this prediction is unmatchable and best !!
 I am Shivam Vatshayan (vatshayanshiv1998@gmail.com)